ga-wdi-lessons/react-intro/readme.md

 > React can be written without JSX.
 If you want to learn more, [check out this blog post](http://jamesknelson.com/learn-raw-react-no-jsx-flux-es6-webpack/).

-Let's break down the things we see here...
+Let's break down the things we see here..

 ##### `class Hello`
 This is the component we're creating.
 In this example, we are creating a "Hello" component.